acdh-oeaw/vleserver/README.md

 Now, fire it up!
 Do one of the following:

+- Just create a symbolic link from the web servers htdocs/html directory to the `public/` directory.
+Rename that link e. g. `rest/` or `restttest/`
 - Create a vhost in your web server that points the DocumentRoot to the `public/` directory of the project
 - Fire up the built-in web server in PHP (5.4.8+) (**note**: do not use this for